i05nagai/memorandum/language/english_speaking.md

     * open to sth
         * Receptive to or welcoming of sth
 * shrink
+    * become smaller
+    * move away
+    * be frightened
+    * doctor
+        * a psychiatrist, psychotherapist, or psychoanalyst
 * lingua franca
 * economy
     * strong/healthy/sound